SchneePingu/swipy/README.md

 (If you experience that the automated swiping does not start on clicking the icon, please reload the web page and try again.)

-## Why have I wrote swipy? ❤️
+## Why have I written swipy? ❤️
 `swipy` is NOT meant to do any harm to anyone or anything.
-It is NOT meant to support you on treating people superfically and finding hook-ups.
+It is NOT meant to support you on treating people superficially and finding hook-ups.
 Neither is it meant to harm the dating web app and the company behind it in any way.
 **It is meant for those who have a very tough time finding love, much like me, and could use a helping hand, such like me.** Hopefully `swipy` can be this for you.
-If but one finds a beloved person by means of it, all the effort and time it took me to create this was worth it.
+If at least one finds a beloved person by means of it, all the effort and time it took me to create this was worth it.

 ## Disclaimer ⚠️
 Please be aware that you are using `swipy` on your own risk!